chrislauyc/web-Sprint-Challenge-User-Interface-and-Git/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+They are html tags that give context to the contents wrapped within.
+This allows the code to be more readable and also allow accessible devices to read contents easier.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+for block, a new line is created, but it is not for inline.

+For block, it will take up as much width as possible.
+But for inline, it will only take up as much width as it needs.

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross axis, which is perpendicular to the flex-direction

 5. Explain why git is valuable to a team of developers.

+Allows version control and collaboration.
+Automates merging and comparing changes in code.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.